Ornament

 11. Encourage the mother to reach down and touch her baby's head and then to reach down and help her baby out with the next contraction.
 This will help prevent perineal tearing.
 It's fine if she wants you to be the one to catch the baby.

 12. The next contraction will bring the rest of the baby.
-[See below if the shoulders are stuck for more than a minute.]
+[See below if there is cord around the neck that is preventing the baby's body from being born or if the shoulders are stuck for more than a minute.]
 Have your hands ready to support the weight of the baby's body if necessary.
 Encourage the mother to bring the baby up to her chest or as far as the cord length will allow.
+Leave the umbilical cord intact so that the baby continues to get oxygen through it.

 13. Note the exact time of birth.

-14. Help the mother to dry the baby thoroughly with clean cloths.
+16. Help the mother to dry the baby thoroughly with clean cloths.
 This will help stimulate the baby to breathe.
 Remove wet cloths and cover the baby with a dry cloth.
-Keep the baby skin-to-skin on the mother's warm body, covered with the receiving blanket and then the plastic-lined underpad to keep the heat in.
+Keep the baby skin-to-skin on the mother's warm body, covered with the receiving blanket and then the plastic-lined underpad to keep the heat in if it's cold.
 Shield the baby from breezes and shade the baby's eyes if the light is bright.

-19. Ideally, you can help the mother into a safe, comfortable location within 15 minutes of the birth and then keep her lying down for the next 1.5 to 2 hours.
+20. Ideally, you can help the mother into a safe, comfortable location within 15 minutes of the birth and then keep her lying down for the next 1.5 to 2 hours.
 Women usually feel strong for about 15-20 minutes after the birth, but then weird things happen to blood pressure, and women often faint if you try to get them up too soon after the birth.
 At about 1.5 to 2 hours after the birth, she will need to empty her bladder.
 Walk with her to the toilet and stay with her in case she starts to feel faint.
 (You can turn your back and check in every minute or so to assess her well-being.)
 Ideally, you will have some clean (warm?) water that she can squirt over her perineum to relieve the stinging as she urinates and to clean the perineum afterwards.
 Help her back to bed.
 She should urinate at least every couple of hours while she is awake; a full bladder prevents the uterus from staying contracted and may increase her postpartum bleeding.
+Provide her with food and drink as she desires.

-20. Do not cut the cord until about an hour after the birth, or if the mother wants you to, or if you need to move the mother and baby a long way to a safer location.
+21. Do not cut the cord until at least an hour after the birth, unless the mother specifically requests it, or if you need to move the mother and baby a long way to a safer location.
 If you are moving the baby a short distance, you can just carry the placenta close to the baby, with some slack in the cord.
 Before you cut the cord, put an identifying band of some kind on the baby with the mother's name and date of birth, and put a matching band on the mother and father or other family member.
 TO CUT THE CORD: use the sterile plastic umbilical clamps to clamp the cord about 3 inches from the abdomen, then 2 inches beyond that, and cut between the 2 clamps with the disposable scalpel or any sterile knife or scissors.
 You can sterilize a knife or scissors by scrubbing it clean and then boiling for 20 minutes or soaking in alcohol or hydrogen peroxide for 20 minutes.

-21. Once you are safely past 2 hours after the birth, then just encourage the mother to hold the baby close to keep the baby warm.
+22. Once you are safely past 2 hours after the birth, then just encourage the mother to hold the baby close to keep the baby warm.
+At this point, she may want to take a nap, so make sure she and the baby are safe, warm and comfortable, and give them quiet space to rest and recover.
+It's a good idea for someone to remain in earshot for the next 24 hours at least.

 I also have a separate web page for EMTs on how to catch a baby.